Treatments

 Green Cross podiatry & chiropody clinic are able to provide our patients with diabetes not only their annual diabetic foot assessment, but also educate you on how diabetes can affect your feet; develop a treatment plan with advice for a foot care routine you will be able to manage towards having healthy feet in the future.

-Suffering with painful legs, feet, or hips?
+Are you suffering with painful feet, legs, or hips?
 If so, then a biomechanical assessment may be able to help you.

-A biomechanical assessment examines the lower limbs to find any issues with alignment, structure, weaknesses, or strength to help identify your problem.
-These assessments are suitable for runners, sports injuries, those experiencing pain/discomfort when they walk or run, or general foot pain.
+A biomechanical assessment examines the lower limbs to find any issues with alignment, structure, weaknesses, or range of motion at joints to help identify your problem.
+These assessments are suitable for general foot pain; runners, patients with sports injuries, or those experiencing pain/discomfort when they participate in the activities that they enjoy.

-During your appointment with our podiatrist a thorough history of your general health and lifestyle will be taken, alongside full details of the circumstance and nature of your foot problem.
+During your appointment with our podiatrist a thorough history of your general health and lifestyle will be taken, alongside full details of the circumstance and nature of your foot or lower limb problem.

-Using the findings from your assessment our podiatrist will discuss their diagnosis followed by an effective treatment plan that will include footwear advice, exercises, and the possible use of orthotics.
+Using the findings from your assessment our podiatrist will discuss their diagnosis followed by an effective treatment plan that will include footwear advice, exercises, a rehabilitation program, and/or the possible use of orthotics.

 Verruca Treatment